SegersIan/knowledge-base/content/cybersecurity/network-security.md

 * **Data Protection**
   * Use Data Loss Protection (DLP) to avoid exfiltration points.
     * Can send notifications, block traffic, encrypt data, ...
-* **Intrusion Detection (IDSs) and Intrustion Prevention Systems (IPSs)**
+* **Intrusion Detection (IDSs) and Intrusion Prevention Systems (IPSs)**
   * To either detect and/or block threats.
   * Methods
-    * `Signature-Based` detection rely on known Hash/signatures of threats
+    * `Signature-Based` detection rely on known hash/signatures of threats
-    * `Anomaly-Bases` detection rely on having a baseline and then spot anomalies.
+    * `Anomaly-Based` detection rely on having a baseline and then spot anomalies.
-  * An IPS in passive mode, just monitors and takes no action, acting as a IDS essentially.
+  * An IPS in passive mode just monitors and takes no action, acting as an IDS essentially.
   * `Active/Inline` mode - All traffic flows THROUGH the IDS/IPS
     * Network dependency: If IDS fails, network traffic stops, although SOME have a `fail open` possibility.
-  * `Passive/Tap` mode - IDS/IPS receives COPY of network traffic
+  * `Passive/Tap` mode - IDS/IPS receives a COPY of network traffic
     * No network impact: If IDS fails, network traffic continues normally
 * **Firewalls**
   * *Next-Generation Firewalls (NGFW)* can interact on level 4 (transport) and level 7 (application) of the network layers.
     * Can be called `all-in-one` network security devices.
       * Can do IDS/IPS, deep inspectiom, antivirus/malware detections, overlap a bit with UTM, but typically faster cause it's still a bit more focussed.
       * More configuration and expertise required.
-  * *Uniform Threat Management (UTM)* - firwall, IDS/IPS, antimalwaree, URL + Email filtering, DLP, VPN, Security and analytics capabilities.
-EVERYHTING.
+  * *Unified Threat Management (UTM)* - firewall, IDS/IPS, antimalware, URL + Email filtering, DLP, VPN, security and analytics capabilities.
+EVERYTHING.
     * "Out of the box"
     * Deployed at network boundires.
   * `Stateless` - Just apply the filter rules, very basic.
-  * `Statefull` - They keep the state of flow, so they can make more overarching decisions.
+  * `Stateful` - They keep the state of flow, so they can make more overarching decisions.
-    * Example: They can "recognize" a message that's an agress response from a previously approved ingress request.
+    * Example: They can "recognize" a message that's an egress response from a previously approved ingress request.
   * *Web Application Firewals (WAF)*
     * Works only on level 7 (application) and does even stuff like XSS/SQL injection and other scanning, so this is more specialized for distinct application.
 So firewall + IPS without other fancies.
   * **Screened Subnets**